mhite/wif-with-gcp-ta/wif-with-gcp-ta.md

 ## Limitations

-* External credential configuration is not officially supported on Splunk Cloud on AWS.
+* External credential configuration is not officially supported on Splunk Cloud.
 Support for Workload Identity Federation is limited to self-managed Splunk hosted on AWS or Azure at this time.

 ## Resources